7. Discernment & Accountability – (Are Babies Born With Sin?)

 (Hebrews 5:13-14) “For every one that useth milk is unskilful in the word of righteousness: for he is a babe.
 But strong meat belongeth to them that are of full age, even those who by reason of use have their senses exercised to discern both good and evil.”

 Based on the word of God there are clearly different degrees of understanding and accountability.
 It is impossible to disobey without a choice.
 Disobedience comes with a price, but it is impossible to disobey if you have no knowledge that what you are doing is wrong.

 The basic knowledge of right from wrong starts being learned at a very young age.
 How many people reading this know this scenario?
 “Don’t touch that, it is hot.” followed by a curious child touching the object and learning what both “don’t touch” and “hot” mean.
 At this point, did the child sin?
-Until after the lesson of what “don’t touch” and “hot” means the child does not comprehend that touching the object is wrong.
+Until after the lesson on what “don’t touch” and “hot” mean the child does not comprehend that touching the object is wrong.
 It is with this repetitive lesson.
-“Don’t touch that…” that the child begins to understand this is an order and they are not supposed to disobey.
-When the child turns to the parent with a knowing look and an ornery grin and touches the object anyway, they have made a choice and they have disobeyed, they are then accountable and pay a consequence with a swat on a diaper padded bottom, or a moment in time out.
+“Don’t touch that…” the child begins to understand this is an order and they are not supposed to disobey.
+When the child turns to the parent with a knowing look and an ornery grin and touches the object anyway, they have made a choice and they have disobeyed, they are then accountable and pay a consequence with a swat on a diaper-padded bottom, or a moment in time out.
 Was punishment meant to hurt the child or teach them the serious nature of the infraction?
 Children are taught in degrees.
-Choice and disobedience also presents itself in degrees.
+Choice and disobedience also present themselves in degrees.

 *This Page Is Under Construction.
 We Will Be Back Soon.
 Thanks